VUEngine/vuengine.github.io/documentation/tutorial/pong-paddles.md

 }
 ```

-The implementation will be very simple.
-Retrieve a reference to the `Disk` instance through the whole [Stage](/documentation/api/class-stage/) by calling `AIPaddle::getRelativeByName`, and checking the disk's position over the Y axis and apply a force to the `AIPaddle` to catch up with it:
+The implementation will be very simple: retrieve a reference to the `Disk` instance through the whole [Stage](/documentation/api/class-stage/) by calling `AIPaddle::getRelativeByName`, and check the disk's position over the Y axis and apply a force to the `AIPaddle` to catch up with it:

 ```cpp
 #include <Body.h>